angeorg/ti-framework/README.md

 <h2>Usage</h2>
-ti-framework needs some config instruction be in your index file, and .htaccess file in case you need from MOD_REWRITE.
+ti-framework needs some config instruction be in your index file, and .htaccess file in case you need from MOD_REWRITE
-The example here demonstrate how to build a simple Hello World app with one controller, which response on app address `/helloworld/say/DoeJohn`

-<h3>Example directory structure</h3>
+<h3>Example directory structure of app using ti-framework</h3>
 <ul>
   <li>
-    ti-example-app
+    /app-root
     <ul>
       <li>
         app